LoginRadius/docs/content/tutorial/golang/index.md

 ## Configure Project

-Add the LoginRadius dependency in the import section
+Add the LoginRadius dependency in the import section of the `main.go` file:
 ```
 "github.com/LoginRadius/go-sdk"
 "github.com/LoginRadius/go-sdk/api/authentication"